 Winter Weather Advisory from SUN 7:00 AM CST until SUN 3:00 PM CST

-Winter Weather Advisory from SUN 7:00 AM CST until SUN 3:00 PM CSTNew

 Issued by National Weather Service – Green Bay, WI